By Valerie Cade CSP

-Bullying is repeated, deliberate disrespectful behavior toward another.
+Bullying is deliberate disrespectful and repeated behavior toward a target always for the bully’s gain.
 The word ‘disrespectful’ has to be defined in order for each workplace to have a sense of allowable behaviors and non-allowable behaviors.

 There are people who exhibit difficult behaviors and who are not targeting anyone; this is not bullying.
 There are people who are very sensitive and suffer from lower levels of self esteem and may not take responsibility for their situations at work, who are victims, so to speak.
 Although this victim’s personal experience may feel severe, the behavior directed may not be bullying.
 And there are good people working diligently, who are being targeted repeatedly and trying to cope as best as they can.
 I will repeat once again: anyone who is knowingly targeting another in order to cause harm is bullying.
 Understanding the difference is key.